 Progressing in school.
 Interventions for students with learning disabilities may aim to promote progressing in school and reduce the incidence of a student being asked to repeat a grade.
-Because some districts use alternatives to grade retention-for example, summer school or extra tutoring-an intervention's effect on reducing participation in these services also may be considered.
+Because some districts use alternatives to grade retention, for example, summer school or extra tutoring), an intervention's effect on reducing participation in these services also may be considered.

-Other information about or requirements for outcomes include the following:
+Other requirements for outcomes include the following:

-Over alignment of outcomes.
-Outcome measures can be over aligned with an intervention if the measure includes some of the same materials that are used in the intervention or the measure is administered to the treatment group as part of the intervention.
-Outcome measures that are determined to be over aligned with an intervention will not be included in determining the intervention's ratings.
+Overalignment.
+Outcome measures can be overaligned with an intervention if the measure includes some of the same materials that are used in the intervention, or the measure is administered to the treatment group as part of the intervention.
+Outcome measures that are determined to be overaligned with an intervention will not be included in determining the intervention's ratings.